glinscott/leela-chess/README.md

 Once you have enough games, you can simply kill the process.

 To run the training process, you need to have CUDA and Tensorflow installed.
 See the instructions on the Tensorflow page (I used the pip installation method into a virtual environment).
 NOTE: You need a GPU accelerated version of Tensorflow to train, the CPU version doesn't support the input data format that is used.

+Then, make sure to set up your config, important fields to edit are the path the network is stored in, and the path to the input data.
 ```
 cd training/tf
 ./parse.py configs/your-config.yaml